biologist79/ESPuino/README.md

 * In order to avoid exposing uSD-card or disassembling Tonuino all the time for adding new music, it's possible to transfer music to the uSD-card using FTP.
 * Default-user and password are set to `esp32` / `esp32` but can be changed later via GUI.
 * Make sure to set the max. number of parallel connections to ONE in your FTP-client and the charset to ISO8859-1.
+* Secured FTP is not available.
+So make sure to disable SSL/TLS.
 * Software: my recommendation is [Filezilla](https://filezilla-project.org/) as it's free and available for multiple platforms.
 * Don't expect a super fast data-transfer; it's around 185 kB/s (SPI-mode) and 310 kB/s (MMC-mode).
 * Please note: if music is played in parallel, this rate decrases dramatically!
 So better stop playback when doing a FTP-transfer.